amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 ## Getting the most out of the model
 While obtaining the model's best estimate and evaluating its uncertainty is valuable, there is room for improvement in this specific dataset and problem.
 Instead of solely predicting the incumbent party's candidate's vote share, we can calculate the probability of that candidate winning the election, defined as receiving more than 50% of the votes.
 This can be achieved by computing the [Cumulative Distribution Function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) for a vote share equal to 50 (i.e., the probability that a value is less than 50 in the given distribution) and subtracting it from 1:

-$$p(vote > 50) =  1 - p(vote <= 50) = 1 - CDF(50)$$.
+$$p(vote > 50) =  1 - p(vote <= 50) = 1 - CDF(50)$$

 Now, let's examine the 2016 vote, which was between Hillary Clinton (the candidate of the incumbent party) and Donald Trump.
 The economic growth in the period preceding the vote was approximately 2.0 (this data point was not part of the training dataset).
-According to the probabilistic model, Clinton is predicted to receive a vote share of 52.96%—this value may be different, depending on the obtained model— while the non-probabilistic model predicts a vote share of 52.37%
+According to the probabilistic model, Clinton is predicted to receive a vote share of 52.96%—this value may be different, depending on the model you obtained after training— while the non-probabilistic model predicts a vote share of 52.37%.

 ```python